MJafarMashhadi/CTF/README.md

   4. **TODO**
 * Add characters like %00 and %20 to ajax URLs
 * check robots.txt file content and html page source for any information is hidden from the web.
+* monitor cookies set on your browser when you send request to a web page.

 ## Reverse and Exploit ##